anchore/grype/test/quality/README.md

 67913f57-690f-4f35-a2d9-ffccd2a0b2a1  docker.io/anchore/test_images:appstreams-centos-stream-8-1a287dd@sha256:808f6cf3cf4473eb39ff9bb47ead639d2ed71255b75b9b140162b58c6102bcc9          syft@v0.60.1               2022-11-01 20:30:52+00:00
 ```

-Copying the first UUID, which we can see was run against the last Grype release, we can browse the results:
+We'll need to use the UUIDs to explore the labels, so copy the first UUID, which we can see was run against the last Grype release (`grype@v0.53.1`).
+Use the UUID to explore and edit the results with
+`yardstick label explore`:
 ```shell
 yardstick label explore 5bf0611b-183f-4525-a1ab-f268f62f48b6
 ```